 One of San Diego's best kept secrets, Rarefied Recording, is hidden away in the hip North Park area.
 Professionally designed, built, and equipped.
 Also, astonishingly affordable!
 Rarefied has everything you need to make a top-notch recording.
 Plus, it has tons of instruments and vibe.
-Freelance engineer friendly!
+Guest engineer friendly!

 Rarefied Recording was designed by Wes Lachot.
 Wes is one of today's top studio designers and his rooms are extremely accurate and a joy to work in.
 Rarefied is no exception.
 Approximately 800 square feet, the studio may be modest in size, but its sonic stature is tremendous.